docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 Please note that you are not limited to a single certificate.
 You can send multiple `PUT` requests with different certificates and they will all be added to the proxy.

 Now you can secure your proxy communication with SSL certificates.
 Unless you already have a certificate, purchase it or get it for free from [Let's Encrypt](https://letsencrypt.org/).
 The only thing left is for you to send a request to the proxy to include the certificate and try it out with your domain.

+Before you start using `Docker Flow: Proxy`, you might want to get a better understanding of the flow of a request.

+## The Flow Explained

+We'll go over the flow of a request to one of the services in the Swarm cluster.

+A user or a service sends a request to our DNS (e.g. *acme.com*).
+The request is usually HTTP on the port `80` or HTTPS on the port `443`.

+DNS resolves the domain to one of the servers inside the cluster.
+We do not need to register all the nodes.
+A few is enough (more than one in the case of a failure).

+The Docker's routing mesh inspects which containers are running on a given port and re-sends the request to one of the instances of the proxy.
+It uses round robin load balancing so that all instances share the load (more or less) equally.

+The proxy inspects the request path (e.g. `/demo/hello`) and sends it the end-point with the same name as the destination service (e.g. `go-demo`).
+Please note that for this to work, both the proxy and the destination service need to belong to the same network (e.g. `proxy`).
+The proxy changes the port to the one of the destination service (e.g. `8080`).

+The proxy network performs load balancing among all the instances of the destination service, and re-sends the request to one of them.

+The whole process sounds complicated (it actually is from the engineering point of view).
+But, as a user, all this is transparent.

+One of the important things to note is that, with a system like this, everything can be fully dynamic.
+Before the new Swarm introduced in Docker 1.12, we would need to run our proxy instances on predefined nodes and make sure that they are registered as DNS records.
+With the new routing mesh, it does not matter whether the proxy runs on a node registered in DNS.
+It's enough to hit any of the servers, and the routing mesh will make sure that it reaches one of the proxy instances.

+A similar logic is used for the destination services.
+The proxy does not need to do load balancing.
+Docker networking does that for us.
+The only thing it needs is the name of the service and that both belong to the same network.
+As a result, there is no need to reconfigure the proxy every time a new release is made or when a service is scaled.

 ## Usage